 When choosing the best grammar book, several factors should be considered.
 These include:

-2. Clarity: The book should explain grammar rules in a clear and concise manner, making it easy for readers to understand.
+- Clarity: The book should explain grammar rules clearly and concisely, making them easy for readers to understand.

 10+ Best Grammar Books (Handpicked)

-Now, let’s delve into the top ten grammar books that meet these criteria and have been widely acclaimed by language enthusiasts.
+Now, let’s go into the top ten grammar books that meet these criteria and have been widely acclaimed by language enthusiasts.
+However, in the explanation, further, you will find the 11 Grammar books that you can add to your collection.

-Let us have a detailed look on each of the best Grammar books.
+Let us have a detailed look at each of the best Grammar books.

 1. “The Elements of Style” by Strunk and White